Need Nutrition Help?

-“Antioxidant-rich foods like fruits and vegetables, particularly those that are rich in vitamins C and E, may help reduce inflammation that is at the crux of many forms of arthritis,” says Karen Ansel, a registered dietitian and spokesperson for the American Association of Nutrition and Dietetics.
+“Antioxidant-rich foods like fruits and vegetables, particularly those that are rich in vitamins C and E, may help reduce inflammation that is at the crux of many forms of arthritis,” says Karen Ansel, MS, RDN the co-author of The Calendar Diet: A Month by Month Guide to Losing Weight While Living Your Life.
 “On the flip side, it may also be beneficial to avoid inflammatory foods, such as red meat and full-fat dairy.”

 Whether you’re trying to lose weight to reduce pressure on your joints or wondering which supplements and nutrient-rich foods can help mitigate arthritis pain, a registered dietitian (RD) can offer personalized guidance that also appeals to your taste buds.